 Coronavirus Q&As and absence guidance

-Amey's Q&As are below and you can also find the Government's Q&As here.
+Amey's Q&As are below and you can also find the Government's guidance here.

 NHS Symptom Checker - here

-You should self-isolate for either 7 or 14 days and get tested for COVID-19 before returning to work.
+You should self-isolate for 10 days and get tested for COVID-19 before returning to work.
 You must report this to your manager, as usual.